chrismattmann/imagecat/README.md

 Shell Pre-Requisites
 ====================
-Some programs used by ImageCat require the use of the (/bin/tcsh)[https://en.wikipedia.org/wiki/Tcsh] shell.
+Some programs used by ImageCat require the use of the [/bin/tcsh](https://en.wikipedia.org/wiki/Tcsh) shell.
 You can usually install it on Linux via:

-1. yum install tcsh
+1. yum install tcsh; or

-or

-1. apt-get install tcsh
+2. apt-get install tcsh

 Python Pre-Requisites
 =====================